-- For the purposes of, and pursuant to Section 128 of the Resource Management Act 1991, the Council reserves the right to review this consent's conditions annually commencing 12 months from the date this consent is granted, for any of the following purposes: - (a) To modify existing conditions of consent relating to the effects of the activity on the environment. - (b) To require the Consent Holder to adopt the best practicable option to reduce, remediate or remove any adverse effect upon the environment, arising from the generated effects of the activity. - (c) If the Council deems that it is necessary to do so in order to deal with any adverse effect on the environment which may arise from the exercise of this consent, and which is appropriate to deal with at a later date.
+95. For the purposes of, and pursuant to Section 128 of the Resource Management Act 1991, the Council reserves the right to review this consent's the conditions of this and related consents annually commencing 12 months from the date this consent is granted, for any of the following purposes:

+- (a) To modify existing conditions of consent relating to the effects of the activity on the environment. - (b) To require the Consent Holder to adopt the best practicable option to reduce, remediate or remove any adverse effect upon the environment, arising from the generated effects of the activity. - (c) If the Council deems that it is necessary to do so in order to deal with any adverse effect on the environment which may arise from the exercise of this consent, and which is appropriate to deal with at a later date.